zzacong/ITECH2306-Lab-Assignment-1/README.md

 V6.22 by Zac
 - Rewriting throwing of exception in setABN() of Commercial class
 - Rewriting throwing of exception in setPhone() of RatePayer class

+V6.23 by Zac
+- Reformat output of doubles to 2 decimal places
+- Modify records of properties in csv file